By Chloe Lutts

 We recently conducted a short survey of our Dick Davis Investment Digest subscribers.
-Several common concerns were market volatility and economic uncertainty (which I wrote about two weeks ago here).
+Several common concerns were market volatility and economic uncertainty.
 Today, I want to address a third common refrain.
 As a subscriber from Texas put it: “Maximize dividend income while preserving capital.”

 Two other respondents complained about the low interest rates on fixed income investments.

 Howard B. wrote that he would like help “finding the highest possible yield with investment grade or high credit quality.
 I am looking for a combination of appreciation and current cash flow yields.”

 Charles M. is “trying to find safe, dependable, interest-bearing securities.”

 A subscriber from Tennessee wrote, “I am 83.
 Finding a livable return on investments that are safe.
 I am presently in state municipals with some fear.”

 And a subscriber from Massachusetts simply wrote, “INCOME.”

 As more and more Americans approach retirement age, and lose other regular income streams, I expect to see this concern more frequently.
 Fortunately, unlike market volatility and economic uncertainty, making your portfolio generate regular income is entirely within your control.
 And since it’s the focus of our Dividend Digest, I can help you out.

 There are a lot of fixed-income investments for investors to choose from: bonds and preferred stocks offer investors varying levels of security on corporate debt.
 There are always a few alternative income investments in every issue of Dividend Digest, but dividend-paying stocks are our main focus.
 And for all but the most conservative investors (those who really can’t afford to risk any capital, ever), dividend-paying stocks are a great way to generate income right now.
 As two of our subscribers pointed out, interest rates on fixed-income instruments are unbearably low.